CounterpartyXCP/counterparty-core/README.md

 * Major version changes require a full (automatic) rebuild of the database.
 * Minor version changes require a(n automatic) database reparse.
 * All protocol changes are retroactive on testnet.

-## Continuous integration
- - TravisCI is setup to run all tests with 1 command and generate a coverage report and let `python-coveralls` parse and upload it.
-   It does runs with `--skiptestbook=all` so it will not do the reparsing of the bootstrap files.
- - CircleCI is setup to split the tests as much as possible to make it easier to read the error reports.
-   It also runs the `integration_test.test_book` tests, which reparse the bootstrap files.

 # Further Reading